Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step_by_step.md

 ### How the FIWARE PySpark Connector Works

-The mechanism behind the pyspark connector is quite simple: it sets up a simple HTTP server to receive notifications from Orion and then pushes it inside PySpark using the [SocketTextStream](https://spark.apache.org/docs/3.1.1/api/python/reference/api/pyspark.streaming.StreamingContext.socketTextStream.html) function that creates an input TCP source for building *Resilient Distributed Datasets* (RDDs), the streaming data unit of pyspark.
+The mechanism behind the FIWARE PySpark Connector is quite simple: it sets up a simple HTTP server to receive notifications from Orion and then pushes it inside PySpark using the [SocketTextStream](https://spark.apache.org/docs/3.1.1/api/python/reference/api/pyspark.streaming.StreamingContext.socketTextStream.html) function that creates an input TCP source for building *Resilient Distributed Datasets* (RDDs), the streaming data unit of PySpark.
 The figure below shows the detailed process of connector setup, followed by data reception, management, processing and sinking.

 ![SequenceDiagram](https://github.com/Engineering-Research-and-Development/fiware-orion-pyspark-connector/assets/103200695/1e2618d4-6641-4ced-b412-305c1db4bff0)